 Question: How would you respond if a guest asked you for directions to a restaurant close to the hotel?

 Explanation: This operational question is a tricky one.
-While it appears that you should answer the question by explaining how you assist the guest, the interviewer may be looking to learn more about your sales skills.
-Many hotel property managers would want you to first respond by recommending the onsite amenities the guest can take advantage of.
-You can then provide information the guest is requesting so that they can make a choice and feel like their questions have been answered.
+While it appears you should answer the question by explaining how you assist the guest, the interviewer may be looking to learn more about your sales skills.
+Many hotel property managers would want you to first respond by recommending any on-site amenities the guest can take advantage of.
+You can then provide the information the guest is requesting so they can make a choice and feel like their questions have been answered.

 Example: “If a guest asked about a local restaurant, my first response would be to acknowledge their request and say something positive about the establishment.
-I would then suggest the onsite eating establishments, noting that they are as good or better than the one they are inquiring about and would be more convenient because they can stay on the property.
-Having pitched the hotel’s amenities, I would then provide a guest with the directions they were looking for then offer to get them a taxi or rideshare if they didn’t have their own transportation..”
+I would then suggest the on-site eating establishments, noting they are as good or better than the one they are inquiring about and would be more convenient because they can stay on the property.
+Having pitched the hotel’s amenities, I would then provide the guest with the directions they were looking for and then offer to get them a taxi or rideshare if they didn’t have their own transportation.”

 Question: Have you ever been unable to solve a guest's problem, and if so, what did you do?